-Valorising wastewater streams into bio-based products contribute to the EU’s strategic priority of a transition towards a circular and bio-based economy through agricultural and industrial symbiosis.
+Valorising wastewater streams into bio-based products contributes to the EU’s strategic priority to make a transition towards a circular and bio-based economy through agricultural and industrial symbiosis.

 Currently, industrial side streams and wastewater are often not exploited but simply disposed of.
-A consortium led by Water Authority Rijn en IJssel demonstrates that innovative Neo-Alginate production is possible from granular sludge, which is produced in wastewater treatment.
+A consortium led by Water Authority Rijn and IJssel demonstrates that innovative neo-alginate production is possible from the granular sludge that is produced in wastewater treatment.

-Granular sludge contains a high amount of Neo-Alginate which can serve as a basis for products such as additives for the paper and textile industry.
-Recovery and valorization of high-value Neo-Alginate provide evidence of the relevance of wastewater and process water streams as a source for bio-based products.
+Granular sludge contains a high amount of neo-alginate which can serve as a basis for products such as additives for the paper and textile industry.
+The recovery and valorization of high-value neo-alginate demonstrates that wastewater and process water streams are a potential source for bio-based products.

-After successful pilot research, which provided proof of the principle that alginate recovery from granular sludge can be realized, a demonstration is essential to validate the production chain.
-This demonstration in the Chaincraft installation in Amsterdam allows for easy replicability and transferability.
+Successful pilot research has demonstrated that alginate recovery from granular sludge can be realised.
+A demonstration is essential to validate the production chain.
+This demonstration in the ChainCraft installation in Amsterdam allows for easy replicability and transferability.

 - ChainCraft B.V.

 European Commission News: